Top Fruits And Vegetables To Dehydrate

 Tomatoes

 This is probably my second favorite after Strawberries since they can be used in so many ways.
-Besides cooking, they can be mushed into powder to make homemade ketchup or use it as a base for pasta and sauces.
+Besides cooking, they can be mushed into powder to make homemade ketchup or use it as a base for pasta and pizza sauces.

 Dates